Dudleya farinosa [dud-lee-yuh, far-ih-NOH-suh] is a succulent type plant from the stonecrop family Crassulaceae.

 Soil & Transplanting

 Dry, rocky soil is the way to go when it comes to growing thriving North Coast dudleyas.

 The soil should be well-draining to prevent root rot.
 Since the plant is salt resistant, soil with elevated salt levels are tolerated.

-The typical succulent potting mixture with good drainage works well.
+The typical succulent potting mix with good drainage works well.

 They respond well to transplanting as they are quite resilient.